 - A patient must have been diagnosed with a qualifying condition as stated above

 - A patient must be a resident of the State of Pennsylvania.

 - If under the age of 18 years old, a patient may obtain medical marijuana may obtain medical marijuana through a caregiver.
 A caregiver may be a parent or legal guardian, or a person designated by a parent or guardian, or an individual approved by the department upon a sufficient showing that no parent or legal guardian is appropriate or available.

 Similar to all states Pennsylvania medical cannabis card holders have to be responsible.
 It is important to understand that when smoking in a public place, it may be assumed that you are using for recreational use, which is illegal.
 Pennsylvania medical marijuana card holders are advised to consume their marijuana responsibly, in the safety of their home or in a private residence.

 No. A patient cannot drive a vehicle while under the influence of marijuana.

-At Marijuanabreak, we are not doctors or physicians, and therefore it is advised to always consult with a professional before using medical cannabis.
+We are not doctors or physicians, and therefore you should always consult with a Pennsylvania marijuana licensed physician before using any medical marijuana.

 Have any other questions?
 Please contact us through our Facebook Page or go directly to the Pennsylvania Medical Marijuana Program